-Naively anticipated raising issues would stimulate independent thought and discussion amongst city officials, and they would undertake corrective action.
+Naively anticipated raising issues would stimulate independent thought and discussion among city officials, and they would undertake corrective action.
 City officials did not respond to the 2004 request and continued with code/statute violations.

 Wondering if city officials had cause to concern themselves with regulatory provisions, pursued an Open Meetings Act violation with Prosecuting Attorney Larry Burdick and Attorney General Mike Cox in 2007.
 The Prosecuting Attorney and Attorney General did not give city officials cause to concern themselves with statutory requirements.